- Wealth PMS

 Launching the Baleno RS with Boosterjet engine for the Indian market, reports suggest that Maruti Suzuki had already commenced exports of the Boosterjet engine to Europe last year.
-The launch in India was delayed as the company wanted to ensure the launch is closer to the deadline for the new emission norms since the export to Europe is of the BS-VI compliant versions.
+The launch in India was delayed as the company wanted to ensure the launch is closer to the deadline for the new emission norms [BS-VI compliance from 1 April 2017] since the export to Europe is of the BS-VI compliant versions.

 — Nexa Experience (@NexaExperience) March 12, 2017